 INTRODUCTION

-Osteoarthritis is the most common articular disease and it is an important cause of disability in the elderly[1,2].
+Osteoarthritis is the most common articular disease, and it is an important cause of disability in the elderly[1,2].
 The knee is the most frequent joint affected by osteoarthritis[3].
-Osteoarthritis is a multifactorial chronic disease which starts with breakdown of joint cartilage and leads to decrease in joint space, subchondral sclerosis, synovitis and peripheral osteophytes formation[4,5].
-It was estimated that more than 10% of the people aged ≥ 60 years old suffer from this disease and it is a major expense for all healthcare systems[6,7].
+Osteoarthritis is a multifactorial chronic disease that starts with breakdown of joint cartilage and leads to decrease in joint space, subchondral sclerosis, synovitis and peripheral osteophytes formation[4,5].
+It was estimated that more than 10% of the people aged ≥ 60 years suffer from this disease, and it is a major expense for all healthcare systems[6,7].
 Clinical manifestations of the disease include functional pain and joint stiffness.
-Morning stiffness usually lasts less than 30 min, followed by gel phenomenon that is a transient joint stiffness due to short-term immobility[8,9].
+Morning stiffness usually lasts less than 30 min followed by gel phenomenon that is a transient joint stiffness due to short-term immobility[8,9].